vipulnaik/working-drafts/lesswrong/coronavirus-california-case-growth-rate.md

 Second, we see that right now, the majority of tests don't yet have results (i.e., there is a lot in the 3 -> 4 transition).
-Therefore, even assuming that there are no more true cases coming through 1 -> 2 -> 3 any more, there's still a lot in 3 -> 4 and much of it may be confirmed positive.
+Therefore, even assuming that there are no more true currently-or-eventually-symptomatic cases coming through 1 -> 2 -> 3 any more, there's still a lot in 3 -> 4 and much of it may be confirmed positive.

 Third, at least so far, the cumulative confirmed positive rate (confirmed positive cases as a percentage of test results; see column